patkub/infra/README.md

 # Infrastructure

+Cloudflare Access secured with Auth0 and PassKey only login

 ## Description

 Terraform configuration for my infrastructure.

-- PC connected to Cloudflare tunnel accessible at [meerkat.patkub.vip](https://meerkat.patkub.vip/).
-- Access to [meerkat.patkub.vip](https://meerkat.patkub.vip/) is secured via Auth0 OIDC Client.
+- Cloudflare Access is secured with Auth0
+- Auth0 Action and Forms enforce login with PassKey only
+- A Cloudflare tunnel accessible via SSH at [meerkat.patkub.vip](https://meerkat.patkub.vip/)

 ## Cloud Configuration